mclaughlinliam3/NetTracer3D/source/image_menu.rst

 'Image -> Show 3D (Napari)'
 --------------------------
 * At last, 3D visualization!
-* Select this option to have NetTracer3D use Napari (the premiere open-source pythonic 3D image viewer) to show a 3D render of all visible images. https://napari.org/stable/
+* Select this option to have NetTracer3D use Napari (the premiere open-source pythonic 3D image viewer) to show a 3D render of all visible images.
+Chi-Li Chiu, Nathan Clack, the napari community, napari: a Python Multi-Dimensional Image Viewer Platform for the Research Community, Microscopy and Microanalysis, Volume 28, Issue S1, 1 August 2022, Pages 1576–1577, https://doi.org/10.1017/S1431927622006328
 * Napari will show any channels that are currently visible in the bottom control panel, so disable the visibility of any channels you do not wish to show.
 It will also show the highlight overlay if it is present.
 * If your computer monitor is currently hooked up to your GPU, Napari will use your GPU for rendering by default.
 As long as the sum of your images' sizes are less than your total VRAM, Napari visual displays are quite smooth.
     * However this visualization does not utilize image pyramids in this case.
 If your images' sizes exceed the VRAM of your card, please downsample it or it will lag.
 (This is a feature that I may implement in the future).
     * If your monitor is not currently using the GPU, this visualization will be limited to small images.
+* This requires Napari to be installed in NetTracer3D's package environment.

 Parameter Explanations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~